-- 2” cube of freshly grated ginger, substitute with 1-2 tsp ginger powder if needed
+- Freshly grated ginger (2” cube), substitute with 1 to 2 teaspoons ginger powder if needed

-- 1 tsp turmeric powder (or freshly grated turmeric root – best!)
+- 1 teaspoon turmeric powder (or freshly grated turmeric root – best!)

 1. Heat the milk and water in a medium sauce pan until it reaches just below a boiling point.

-3. Cook covered on a low simmer for 15-20 minutes*, stirring every 5 minutes.
+3. Cook covered on a low simmer for 15 to 20 minutes*, stirring every 5 minutes.
 Leave a small crack in the lid to allow a small amount of water to evaporate.

 *A longer steep can be utilized if preferred, although more water should be added as needed.
-The final yield should be about 4, 8 oz cups.
+The final yield should be about 4 cups.

 4. After the desired steep time is complete, strain out the herbs and spices.

 5. Pour the strained chai into separate mugs and allow the beverage to cool a bit.
-Once the tea is at a drinkable temperature (ideally under 108 degrees) add 1-2 tsp of honey to each mug.
+Once the tea is at a drinkable temperature (ideally under 108 degrees) add 1 to 2 teaspoons of honey to each mug.